Mickie Gee is a retired librarian and a grandmother. She knows a little bit about a lot of topics. Life experiences are wonderful.

 What Paint Color Matches Terra-Cotta the Best?

 I used Rust-Oleum Painter's Touch Spray Paint to renew my pots, and I found that Cinnamon was the best color match.
-I knew that I wanted my squared planters to look like terra-cotta pots.
+(Color no longer available—try Satin Paprika) I knew that I wanted my squared planters to look like terra-cotta pots.
 In the store, I took several cans of paint that appeared to be what I was looking for and matched the lids to the new terra-cotta pots in the garden center.
 Satin Cinnamon was the closest match.
 (I know, it sounds wrong—but, as you can see, the finished color was just right.)
+Again, try matching lids in the garden center to the pots.

 Why I Recommend the Rust-Oleum Painter's Touch Spray Paint